dromara/dongle/src/en/hash/ripemd160.md

 # Hash-Ripemd160

-`Hash-Ripemd160` is a hash algorithm that produces a `20-byte` hash value. `dongle` supports the standard `ripemd160` hash algorithm and provides multiple output formats.
+`Hash-Ripemd160` is a hash algorithm that produces a `20-byte` hash value. `dongle` supports standard and streaming `ripemd160` hash algorithms and provides multiple output formats.

 ## Input Data